leo-bogert/bumblebee-multiscreen-tools/README.md

 [...] avcodec decoder: Using VA API version 0.35 for hardware decoding. [...]
 ```

+TODO: This uses the Intel GPU.
+Newer versions of VLC may support VDPAU and thus could be used with the Nvidia GPU.
+However as of 2018 the Intel GPU seems fast enough for very high resolution h264 videos.

 ### Automatic display switching with docking station

 FIXME